 Liquidity.
-During 2016, we financed our operating activities and capital expenditures primarily through cash provided by operating activities.
-Our unrestricted cash, cash equivalents and investments were \$108.6 million at December 31, 2016 and our restricted cash, cash equivalents and investments were \$84.9 million.
+During 2017, we financed our operating activities and capital expenditures primarily through cash provided by operating activities.
+Our unrestricted cash, cash equivalents and investments were \$242.7 million at December 31, 2017 and our restricted cash and cash equivalents were \$94.5 million.
 In December 2012, we entered into a new credit agreement, which increased our term loan to \$100 million with a maturity date of December 2019.
-Additionally, this facility, as amended in January 2016, provides a revolving line of credit in the amount of \$150 million through December 2017 to be utilized for working capital, capital expenditures and other general corporate purposes.
+Additionally, this facility, as amended in January 2016, provided a revolving line of credit in the amount of \$150 million through December 2017 to be utilized for working capital, capital expenditures and other general corporate purposes.
 Indebtedness under the credit facility is secured by our assets and is guaranteed by certain of our subsidiaries.
-As of December 31, 2016, \$25.0 million was drawn on the revolver.
+We did not renew our revolving line of credit at December 31, 2017 as we do not need this additional liquidity at this time.